.NET

 Replace <<LISTENER-HOST>>

-if hosted on Azure West Europe.
+with the host for your region.
 The required port depends whether HTTP or HTTPS is used: HTTP = 8070, HTTPS = 8071.

-Replace <<TYPE>
+Replace <<TYPE>>

-- Using Serilog.Settings.Configuration and Microsoft.Extensions.Configuration.Json packages
+and Microsoft.Extensions.Configuration.Json

 using System.IO;